Massive shelf cloud over Saskatchewan, tinged orange by the rising sun

 Here, a quite similar divide into good/bad weather zone

-Unlike wall clouds, the cloud phenomenon they are often confused with, shelf clouds bring the storm along while wall clouds tend to appear at the end of it (although the latter can form tornadoes!).
+Unlike wall clouds, the cloud phenomenon they are often confused with, shelf clouds bring the storm along while wall clouds appear at the end of it.

 This shelf cloud diagram shows with blue arrows how the cold air descending from a cumulonimbus meets the warm and moist air in the environment (red arrows).
 Because the cold pool is denser, the warmer, moist air is forced upward and its humidity condenses into a shelf cloud.